This information explains autologous peripheral blood stem cell harvesting.

 You will have 3 to 5 harvesting sessions to collect enough cells.
 The exact number of sessions is determined by the number of stem cells that are collected in each session.
 You will be notified each day if you need to return for another harvesting session.
 Each session will last 3 to 4 hours.

 During Your Procedure

-A machine that separates the stem cells from your blood will be connected to your catheter or the veins in your arms.
-Blood is withdrawn and circulated through the machine to collect the stem cells.
-The rest of your blood is returned to you.
-If you wish, you can watch TV or read.
-A family member or friend can sit with you after the procedure has started.
+If you wish, you can watch TV or read during your procedure.
+A family member or friend may sit with you.
 Since patients sometimes complain of feeling cold during the procedure, blankets will be available.

 After Your Procedure

-- Notice any redness, bleeding, drainage, or pain at the catheter or needle insertion site
+- Notice any redness, bleeding, drainage, or pain at your catheter or needle insertion site